-These changes shifts the body into a general catabolic state with a greater risk of developing infections with fatal outcome (2).
-Sepsis is the leading cause of death among patients with large burns (3,4).
-The damages leads to severe capillary leakage and accentuates to a state of shock.
-The immune response is activated, which increases the production of nitric oxide synthase (NOS), vasodilatation and capillary leakage, leading to hypovolemia and hypoperfusion (Stage 1 shock) (5).
+These changes shift the body into a general catabolic state with a greater risk of developing infections with fatal outcome (2).
+Sepsis is one of the leading causes of death among patients with large burns (3,4).
+Larger burns lead to severe capillary leakage and can accentuates into a state of shock.
+The immune response is activated leading to increased production of nitric oxide synthase (NOS), vasodilatation and capillary leakage, resulting in hypovolemia and hypoperfusion (Stage 1 shock) (5).

 |Systemic Responses to large burns|

 |Cardiovascular changes||Increased capillary permeability leading to loss of intravascular proteins and fluids into the interstitial compartment, which results in loss of fluid from the capillary lumen.
 Peripheral and splanchnic vasoconstriction occurs.
 Myocardial contractility is decreased.
 These changes, combined with fluid loss from the burn wound, result in systemic hypotension and possibly organ hypoperfusion leading to organ dysfunction.|